Forbidden City

 Palace of Compassion and Tranquility (慈宁宫)

-The Palace of Compassion and Tranquility was originally built as the residence for the Empress Dowager of the preceding dynasty and later became the primary residence of the Empress Dowager.
-During the Ming Dynasty, notable figures such as Empress Dowager Ci Sheng and Empress Zheng of Emperor Wanli lived here.
-Today, the main hall of the Palace of Compassion and Tranquility has been transformed into a large exhibition space known as the “Sculpture Gallery,” which showcases a vast collection of sculptural artifacts, including representative pieces from various eras such as the Northern Qi stone Buddha statues, Terracotta Warriors from the Qin Dynasty, and Eastern Han dynasty mural bricks.
+The Palace of Compassion and Tranquility was originally built for the Empress Dowager of the last dynasty.
+It later became the main home for the Empress Dowager.
+During the Ming Dynasty, important figures like Empress Dowager Ci Sheng and Empress Zheng of Emperor Wanli lived here.
+Now, the main hall has turned into a big exhibition space called the “Sculpture Gallery.”
+It features a huge collection of sculptures, including famous pieces like the Northern Qi stone Buddha statues, Terracotta Warriors from the Qin Dynasty, and Eastern Han dynasty mural bricks.

 The walls of the Palace of Compassion and Tranquility are adorned with murals and gilded paintings, featuring patterns of auspicious clouds, flowers, and birds.